 The Pulse

 • Increasing low-income families’ financial security

-It is essential to keep local programs such as the Sacramento FFESP up and running since they offer selective support to American families who are in dire need of extra financial support.
+It is essential to keep local programs such as the FFESP up and running since they offer selective support to American families who are in dire need of extra financial support.
 States such as Colorado return excess tax revenues via its TABOR refunds, while Sacramento County invests directly in its children, who are the future, by supplying struggling families with monthly financial assistance.
 These approaches indicate how local governments may give back to their communities by offering financial relief without having to wait for federal action.
-June is around the corner, and soon the Sacramento FFESP will make a major difference for families this summer and beyond.
+June is around the corner, and soon the FFESP will make a major difference for families this summer and beyond.

+The Pulse